A note on Cantonese

 For an excellent way to learn Jyut Ping, see Fluent Forever.
 For a dictionary see Cantodict or use the Hanping Cantonese App for Android.

-The 4 Slots in response to an ‘Elbow In’ punch (Saan Sau) are:
+The 4 Slots (or positions) to defend against a punch are:

-- Same side, outside (e.g. your left arm to their right punch)
+- Same side, outside (e.g. your left arm outside their right punch)

-- Diagonal, outside (e.g. your right arm to their right punch)
+- Diagonal, outside (e.g. your right arm outside their right punch)

-- Same side, inside (e.g. your left arm to their right punch)
+- Same side, inside (e.g. your left arm inside their right punch)

-- Diagonal, inside (e.g. your right arm to their right punch)
+- Diagonal, inside (e.g. your right arm inside their right punch)

-You can also think of them to a right punch as:
+You can also think of them to the same punch as:

 - Left hand, outside